- Cardiac Patient Navigators to Improve Care Transitions

 Public Ranks Cardiovascular Disease Treatment Outcomes [view publication]

 A group of researchers, headed by a Stony Brook University Cardiologist, examined how people rated a number of negative outcomes that could follow from treatment for Cardiovascular Disease.
-They used survey data collected from a sample of Long Island residents by the Center for Survey Research’s Long Island Omnibus Poll and asked Long Island residents to rate 15 different potentially adverse consequences from treatment.
+The CSR contacted Long Island residents by telephone to rate 15 different potentially adverse consequences from treatment.
 The results were published in Medical Decision Making in February 2013.

 Survey of Gambling and Other Addictive Behaviors of New York State Residents [view report]

 The New York State Office of Alcoholism & Substance Abuse Services commissioned CSR to conduct a large study of gambling and drug addiction among New York State residents in 2005-2006.
 We interviewed over 5,000 New York State residents for this project which was designed to gather information to inform state-wide policy on gambling and addiction.

 2011 marked the 20 year anniversary of public reporting of risk-adjusted mortality rates of individual cardiac surgeons in New York State.
 Approximately 370 New York State cardiologists were interviewed by mail, web and phone regarding the public reports.